FSUdigitalmedia/first_flickgame-GraceJohnson813/README.md

-# Your Flick Game Title Goes Here
+# Pathways

 ## Description

-Description of the game goes here.
+Follow the path to get a surpise.